krasimir/react-bare-minimum/README.md

 * `npm run build` (`yarn build`) for building the project once
 * `npm run watch` (`yarn watch`) for run the watcher

+When the build finishes check out the `public` folder.
+There is an `index.html` file and your bundled `app.js`.

 ## Dependencies

 * `babel-core`